Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Experiments

 \subsubsection{Atlas, training, validation and test set}

-We included data of 1282 pregnancies collected between December 2009 and August 2018.
-Eight pregnancies were used to create the atlas images, the remaining 1274 pregnancies were divided as follows over the training set (874, 68\%), independent test set (200, 16\%) and validation set (200, 16\%) for hyperparameter optimization and fusion strategy comparison.
+We included data of 1282 subjects collected between December 2009 and August 2018.
+Eight subjects were used to create the atlases, the remaining 1274 subjects were divided as follows over the training set (874, 68\%), independent test set (200, 16\%) and validation set (200, 16\%) for hyperparameter optimization and fusion strategy comparison.

-The eight pregnancies that formed the atlas images were selected because they had weekly ultrasound images and had the highest overall image quality rating, this rating was assigned during the measurement in Virtual Reality \citep{Rousian2013}.
+The eight subjects that formed the atlases were selected because they had weekly ultrasound images and had the highest overall image quality rating, this rating was assigned during the measurement in VR \citep{Rousian2013}.
 We choose to use eight atlases since adding more did not lead to improved performance in preliminary experiments.
-The choice to consider only pregnancies with weekly images was made to ensure that we would have a good representation of every week GA among the atlases.
-In Fig. \ref{fig:all_atlas} a visualization of all atlases along with their GA in days and quality score can be found.
-We divided pregnancies over the train, validation and test set by following the rules below in the given order: \begin{enumerate} \item all segmentations $S_I^{gt}$ must be divided equally over the validation and test set; \item all data of a pregnancy should be in the same set; \item the majority of the EV measurements should correspond to images in the validation or test set. \item within every week GA the division of unique pregnancies is approximately 60 \% - 20\% - 20\% over train, validation and test set. \end{enumerate} In Tab. \ref{tab:charsplit} the characteristics of the final split can be found.
+The choice to consider only subjects with weekly ultrasound images was made to ensure that we would have a good representation of every week GA among the atlases.
+In Fig. \!\ref{fig:all_atlas} a visualization of all atlases along with their GA in days and quality score can be found.
+We divided subjects over the train, validation and test set by following the rules below in the given order: \begin{enumerate} \item all segmentations $S_I^{gt}$ must be divided equally over the validation and test set; \item all data of a subject should be in the same set; \item the majority of the EV measurements should correspond to ultrasound images in the validation or test set. \item within every week GA the division of unique subjects is approximately 60 \% - 20\% - 20\% over train, validation and test set. \end{enumerate} In Tab. \!\ref{tab:charsplit} the characteristics of the final split can be found.